klho/FLAM/index.md

 git clone https://github.com/klho/FLAM
 ```

-This will create a local directory called ``FLAM`` containing the contents of the entire repository.
-Then enter the ``FLAM`` directory and launch MATLAB.
+This will create a local directory called `FLAM` containing the contents of the entire repository.
+Then enter the `FLAM` directory and launch MATLAB.
 This will automatically run FLAM's startup script and set up all required paths.
-Alternatively, if you launched MATLAB from a different directory or are using Octave instead, this will have to be done manually by running ``startup.m`` inside ``FLAM``.
+Alternatively, if you launched MATLAB from a different directory or are using Octave instead, do this manually by running `startup.m` inside `FLAM`.

 All FLAM functions should now be accessible.
 Test this by typing, e.g.: